teiid/teiid-wildfly-quickstarts/jdg-remote-cache/README.md

 	For Linux:   ./standalone.sh
 	for Windows: standalone.bat

-	If Teiid isn't configured in the default configuration, append the following arguments to the command to specify the configuration
+	If Teiid isn't configured in the default configuration, append the following arguments to the command to specifselect name, email, id from Person where id = 100y the configuration

 	-c {configuration.file}

 	Example: -c standalone-teiid.xml